 Ed.
 Note: I’ll be talking about the nitty-gritty details of the game and anything else on my brain.
 In other words, it’s all spoilers.

 It’s been a little over two weeks since I beat Sekiro, and I’m still obsessed with it.
 Now that I’m done with the game, I can watch anything about it that I want.
 I’ve watched a ton of shit about it, including the launch trailer.
 I refuse to watch FromSoft launch trailers before I play the game because they spoil so much.
 So many bosses and different areas of the game.
 Most of it is in the first half, but there was some late-game shit in it as well.
 Also, they really highlighted the fight with Genichiro atop the Ashina Castle, which is definitely a set piece in the game.
-I’m including the video below, and it really shows off how epic the game is.
+I’m including the video below, and it really shows off how epic the fight is.
 Of course it looks better in the trailer than in the actual game, but not by much.
 I also have to laugh because at the end of the trailer, they show Wolf decapitating the Guardian Ape and leaving it with the Wolf being triumphant.
 What a massive troll!
 Well played, FromSoft.
 Well played.

 As I said in my last post, I’m on NG+ just past Genichiro.
 Yes, I said I was going to put the controller down for good once I finished the game, but I had to see what NG+ was like, didn’t I?
 Then, I had to see how I’d fare against Madame Butterfly.
 Then, I was so close to Genichiro, I had to give him a go.
 That’s the excuse I gave myself, but the truth is, FromSoft games just suck me in no matter how much they piss me off or how shitty they make me feel about myself.
 It’s weird to look back to the first FromSoft game I played, Dark Souls, and how I had vowed I was done with it once I beat it.
 I’ve tried to figure out why I came back when I was Done with a capital D. I mean, I know the reason I went back was because the sequel came out, and I wanted to brush up by playing the original again before I attempted the sequel.
 In addition, since I would be playing it on PC, I decided to wait until Scholar of the First Sin came out rather than buy the original game.
 Ok, the real reason is because I’m cheap and I don’t like paying full price for a game.
 I will say that Sekiro is one of the few games I’ve paid full price for–and I pre-ordered it.
 I pretty much will play any Miyazaki game, even though I think they’re starting to be above my pay grade.
 I’ll expand more on that in a bit.